SignalK/SensESP/web/README.md

 # Files used by WebUI

-The following files are copied to the "data" directory for upload to the MCU during the build process:
+The following files converted to header files for use by the SensESP web UI.
+See the src/net/web directory for the results of this conversion.

 1. docroot/index.html
 1. docroot/js/jsoneditor.min.js